istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 particular without changing the code of the applications and without changing the environment of the containers.
 We call such an egress traffic control system _transparent_.

-In this blog post I show that Istio can function as an example of an egress traffic control system that satisfies all the requirements, in particular it is transparent, DNS-aware, and Kubernetes-aware.
+In this blog post I show that Istio can function as an example of an egress traffic control system that satisfies all of these requirements, in particular it is transparent, DNS-aware, and Kubernetes-aware.

 Let's examine solutions for egress traffic control that existed before Istio in the following section.